Standard, Alberta

 Standard is a village in southern Alberta, Canada.
 It is surrounded by Wheatland County, approximately 80 km east of Calgary.
-The Canadian Pacific Railway tracks pass south of the village.
+The Canadian Pacific Kansas City tracks pass south of the village.
 The village was originally settled by Danish immigrants.
 Standard's economy is based on the surrounding farming community and the energy industry, with a number of oil and gas rigs in operation in the vicinity.
 Chief employers include Agrium Liquid Fertilizer, which operates a manufacturing plant, and the Husky Oil Plant.